Robust and Fast Bass Local Volatility: Introduction

 \section{Introduction}

-In derivatives pricing, local volatility (LV) models have been widely adopted, particularly in applications involving the valuation of exotic options \citep{dupire.1994}\citep{derman1996local}\citep{coleman2001reconstructing}\citep{bouzoubaa2010exotic}\citep{kotze2015implied}.
+In derivatives pricing, local volatility (LV) models have been widely adopted, particularly in applications involving the valuation of exotic options \citep{dupire.1994, derman1996local, coleman2001reconstructing, bouzoubaa2010exotic, kotze2015implied}.
 Dupire's formulation of LV models provides a deterministic framework where instantaneous volatility is a function of both the asset price and time.
 Since Dupire's seminal work, this framework has become a key tool and industry standard for characterizing the dynamics of underlying asset prices.
 However, practical application of such models faces challenges due to the lack of observable vanilla option prices across all strikes and maturities.
 One of the main challenges is the need for an arbitrage-free interpolation scheme for volatilities at unobserved maturities.
 The time interpolation and related extrapolation can introduce instabilities and make the model highly sensitive to variations in market data.

-This difficulty can be effectively addressed by the Bass-LV construction proposed by \citep{henry2021bass}.
-The Bass-LV construction, rooted in the Bass martingale, is a solution to the Martingale Benamou-Brenier problem introduced by \citep{backhoff2017martingale}.
+This difficulty can be effectively addressed by the Bass-LV construction proposed by \citet{henry2021bass}, which extends the Bass martingale of \citet{bass1983} to a multi-marginal setting and calibrates exactly to discrete marginals.
+This construction is distinct from, though related to, the Martingale Benamou--Brenier framework of \citet{backhoff2017martingale}, which generalizes the Bass martingale from an optimal transport perspective.
 The Bass-LV model leverages the martingale property of the asset price process to ensure the absence of calendar arbitrage, thereby circumventing the need for direct time interpolation of volatilities.
 This construction is particularly advantageous because it aligns with the martingale condition, which is a fundamental requirement for no-arbitrage pricing in derivatives markets.